DustinCampbell/Dustin-DevSetup/README.md

 ## Programmer Fonts

 - Install [Nerd Fonts](https://www.nerdfonts.com/font-downloads)
-- For editors, such as VS, VS Code, or Rider, use 'FiraMono Nerd Font'
+- For editors, such as VS, VS Code, or Rider, use 'FiraCode Nerd Font'
-- For command-line, use 'FiraCode Nerd Font'
+- For command-line, use 'FiraMono Nerd Font'

+## Themes

+- I particularly like [Dracula](https://draculatheme.com/), which offers theemes for tons of different applications.

-## Command Prompt
+## Terminal

+### Windows

 I use Windows Terminal as my terminal interface.
 A better theme can be acquired at [Windows Terminal Themes](https://windowsterminalthemes.dev/).
 I particularly like "Dark Pastel".